oasis-tcs/openc2-jadn/outline.md

 In the context of data definitions within a Model Driven Architecture [MDA]:
 * An IM is part of a Platform Independent Model (PIM) that exhibits a sufficient degree of independence so as to enable its mapping to one or more platforms.
-* A DM is part of a Platform Specific model (PSM) that combines the specifications in the PIM with the details required to stipulate how a system uses a particular type of platform.
+* A DM is part of a Platform Specific Model (PSM) that combines the specifications in the PIM with the details required to stipulate how a system uses a particular type of platform.

 Information is *what* needs to be communicated between applications, and data is *how* that information